 SNOW/ICE REMOVAL - Winter is here!
 Please remember to remove snow/ice from the sidewalks within eight hours after the cessation of the snowfall, or if the snowfall ceases during the night, then within eight hours after sunrise as is required by Ordinance.
 The condition of your walk can be safety hazard for pedestrians.
 If you are personally unable to take care of the sidewalks, please see that someone can maintain them for you.

-RECYCLING CONTAINERS - PennWaste provided residences with new blue 32 gallon recycling containers to accommodate the increase in recycling.
+RECYCLING CONTAINERS - PennWaste provided residences new blue 32 gallon recycling containers to accommodate the increase in recycling.
 Recycling information was provided with the containers, although, additional copies may be picked up at the borough office.
 The smaller recycling bins may continue to be used and are available at the borough office.

-BOROUGH SIGN - You probably have noticed the new digital sign in front of the municipal office.
+BOROUGH SIGN - You probably have noticed the digital sign in front of the municipal office.
 Hopefully, we'll be able to keep you better informed about borough and community events.